-Here are four questions to ask yourself when trying to decide what’s the best computer for you:
+Here are five questions to ask yourself when deciding what’s best for you:

 1. First, what is your budget?